SA21K/sakshi-portfolio/README.md

 ## About Me

-I am a Computer Engineering Diploma student with an interest in Software Development, Web Development, Python, Java, and UI/UX Design.
+I am a Computer Science And Engineering Diploma student with an interest in Software Development, Web Development, Python, Java, and UI/UX Design.

 ## Skills